Staff & Affiliates

 Josh R. Klein, Ph.D., Affiliate Faculty: Dr. Klein is an Associate Professor in the Department of Criminal Justice and Sociology at Iona University.
 His research focuses on politics, culture, and public opinion in relation to white-collar crime and imperialism.
 His recent publications include “Legitimating War by Victimization: State-Corporate Crime and Public Opinion,” with Cathryn Lavery, and “Toward a Cultural Criminology of War.”
 The latter article has been reproduced in two edited volumes.
 He is currently researching and writing about Thomas Paine and empire.
 He can be reached at jklein@iona.edu

-Jimena Perry, Ph.D., Affiliate Faculty: Dr. Perry is a Clinical Lecturer in the History Department at Iona University, teaching “Emergence of Modern Latin America” and “Tradition and Modernity: the Challenges of the Non-Western World.”
+Jimena Perry, Ph.D., Affiliate Faculty: Dr. Perry is an Assistant Professor in the History Department at Iona University, teaching “Emergence of Modern Latin America” and “Tradition and Modernity: the Challenges of the Non-Western World.”
 Her research interests are memory, human rights, public history, and museums in Latin America.
 She has served as an assistant instructor at The University of Texas at Austin, East Carolina University, and has also taught at universities in her hometown of Bogotá, Colombia.
 Since 2018, Dr. Perry also has served as Project Manager of the Explorers of the International Federation for Public History.

 Jeanne Zaino headshot.Jeanne Sheehan Zaino, Ph.D., Affiliate Faculty: Dr. Zaino is Professor of Political Science at Iona University, teaches courses in American government, voting, elections, public opinion, political parties, presidency, congress, the courts, civil liberties, constitutional law and research methods.
 Her areas of specialization are in public sector, government, and media and entertainment.
 Her experience includes extensive work with public policy building in federal and local state government and higher education entities.
 In addition to numerous television appearances on outlets such as MSNBC, CNN, and BBC, she recently published American Democracy in Crisis: The Case for Rethinking Madisonian Government (Palgrave MacMillan, 2021).